Tired of Running From Fire? Sell Your San Diego County Home Fast to Escape the Danger Zone

 Wildfires are More Than Flames

-- Evacuations.
 When a wildfire proves potentially threatening to the well-being of those living in its path, residents are obliged to evacuate the area.
-For those residents affected, that means leaving their homes behind for days, not knowing when they’ll be able to safely return—or, in worst case scenarios, if they’ll be able to return at all.
+For those residents affected, that means leaving their homes behind for days, not knowing when they’ll be able to safely return—or, in worst-case scenarios, if they’ll be able to return at all.

 No Sign of Ceasing

-Living in the danger zone for wildfires, you may hold a hope that they’re becoming less common, or desire to see the measures taken to reduce their impact proven successful.
-The unfortunate reality is that neither are true, and the circumstances are only serving to increase both the frequency and the severity of wildfires.
+Living in the danger zone for wildfires, you may hold a hope that they’re becoming less common or desire to see the measures taken to reduce their impact proven successful.
+The unfortunate reality is that neither is true, and the circumstances are only serving to increase both the frequency and the severity of wildfires.
 Factors that contribute to the ongoing problem include:

-- Drought.
-While the arid climate of SoCal is one naturally drier than the rest of the country, a particularly dry period the last five years has led to record shortages.
+While the arid climate of SoCal is naturally drier than the rest of the country, a particularly dry period over the last five years has led to record shortages.
 Experts agree the effects of this drought will continue to affect the forestry in SoCal for at least three more years, as trees attempt to make up for yearly shortfalls.

-- Difficult Solutions.
 Those responsible for decreasing the threat are so far vexed as to which response is the best one to take.
-Desperate for answers, they’ve even turned to the practice of controlled fires, but those have controversial side-effects that give officials pause.
+Desperate for answers, they’ve even turned to the practice of controlled fires, but those have controversial side effects that give officials pause.
 A best-fit response is as of yet out of reach.

 The Financial Impact of Wildfires